DevMountain/framework-shop/README.md

 Underneath the imports, we're going to export default the JSX representing our router.
 You probably haven't seen this elsewhere, but you can export raw JSX just fine!

 The top level element of the router will be the `Switch` component.
-We need to use a `Switch` to prevent multiple routes from displaying at the same time. `Route` component's will happily display all at the same time, as long as the current path appears to match their path.
+We need to use a `Switch` to prevent multiple routes from displaying at the same time. `Route` component's will happily render all at the same time, as long as the current path appears to match their path.

 Let's supply the `Switch` with some routes.
 Place four `Route` components inside of `Switch`.
 Each `Route` component requires two props: